seelamanthula/HackerRank/README.md

 #### Technologies used: Java

-These are the problems did my own to improve my problem solving skills.
+These are the algorithmic problems I have implmented to improve my problem solving skills.
 Mostly I played with integers and strings by using algorithms and Data Structures.